Open Accessibility Menu

 Areas of academic focus:

-Medical education, racial disparities in health, patient experience.
+Medical education, racial disparities in health.

 Selected Presentations/Publications: